-Once the leaves have started to fall from the trees, many of them will come to rest on your lawn.
+Once the leaves have started to fall, many of them will come to rest on your lawn.
 A small number of leaves isn’t a problem, but when those leaves really start to gather, they need to be removed!
 Leaving a lot of tree debris (fall leaves, branches, and bark) on your lawn over winter is detrimental for three reasons:

 All three scenarios can leave your lawn looking patchy and unhealthy after winter.
 To prevent them, you should remove the leaves before the first hard frost occurs.